 With DDR3 memory being obsolete and replaced with DDR4, and eventually DDR5, designers can only expect the routing requirements and topology to become more complex.
-Signalling speeds will increase and the routing topology for memory devices on chips will impose new layout constraints.
+Signaling speeds will increase and the routing topology for memory devices on chips will impose new layout constraints.
 With this in mind, you need design software that is adaptable to any routing topology while still helping you satisfy important design constraints.

-With any new high speed or high frequency layout, a great simulation tool can help you diagnose potential signal integrity problems throughout your board.
+With any new high-speed or high-frequency layout, a great simulation tool can help you diagnose potential signal integrity problems throughout your board.
 Potential problems can crop up at any point in your layout, and the right signal integrity tools make it easy to diagnose crosstalk, determine where termination is required, and determine how parasitics are affecting your board.
 You can then test potential redesigns and directly compare results during each iteration.

 Signal integrity as part of design in Altium Designer